FinPress/gutenberg/packages/scripts/README.md

 -   `--webpack-bundle-analyzer` – enables visualization for the size of webpack output files with an interactive zoomable treemap.
 -   `--webpack-copy-php` – enables copying all PHP files from the source directory ( default is `src` ) and its subfolders to the output directory.
--   `--webpack-no-externals` – disables scripts' assets generation, and omits the list of default externals.
+-   `--webpack-no-externals` – disables scripts’ assets generation, and omits the list of default externals.
 -   `--source-path` – Allows customization of the source directory.
 Default is `.`.
 In the automatic detection mode the default changes to `src`.
 -   `--output-path` – Allows customization of the output directory.
 Default is `build`.